 Many beginners wander around the gym looking confused, and seem to pick exercises at random.
 Often this is justified by “well, I’m only starting out so I’ll do a bit of everything before I follow a plan”.
 This, whilst it probably feels sensible, is the polar opposite to what beginners need to do.
 They need to do a few things, do them frequently, learn them well, and make progress in them.
 No beginner has any business doing a program with more than 10 exercises in it.

-Almost the opposite to the above: the folks who print off program from an Instagram hero and try to do it straightaway.
+Almost the opposite to the above: the folks who print off program from an Instagram Hero and try to do it straightaway.
 50 difference exercises?
 Advanced tempo techniques?
 Partial reps?
-Recipe for disaster and as for injury – that cheque is on it’s way in the post.
+Recipe for disaster and as for injury – that cheque is in the post.

-3. Thinking your nutrition has to perfect, right now
+3. Gym Mistake #3 Thinking your nutrition has to perfect, right now

 Given that no-one has ever defined “perfect” in terms of nutrition, you’re on to a loser here before you start.
 For newbies, get the exercise sorted first.
 Make that the new habit.
 Get a training programme that won’t kill you.
 Once you’re in the groove, start removing the obvious crap and/or overeating culprits from your diet.
 For most people, addressing the glaringly obvious problems will do FAR more than suddenly investing a small fortune in matcha tea and bulgar wheat.

-4. Hammering the supplements from day one: we’ve already written about this here:
+4. Gym Mistakes #4 Hammering the supplements from day one

-5. Changing your program every couple of weeks.
+5. Gym Mistake #5 Changing your program every couple of weeks.

 We get it, sometimes you just can’t face that same session again – but if that’s two weeks in to your new plan, you need to work on your concentration.
 Progress is linear – you need to do the same thing over and over again to get anywhere.
 You need to be able to measure your progress over a period of weeks, not days.
 If you constantly change your program, mixing up rep ranges and even completely changing the exercises you’re doing, you’ll get nowhere.